 This 45–credit degree is available entirely online, with most courses offered in an asynchronous format with no set class meeting times.
 Notable courses include theory and practice of multicultural counseling, introduction to addiction counseling, and legal and ethical issues in counseling.
 UC requires both teachers and non–teachers to earn substantial professional experience in an education environment, although these requirements vary greatly between the two tracks.
 Current teachers complete 30 pre–practicum clinical hours followed by a 125–hour practicum, while non–teachers complete 100 field hours followed by a 500–hour internship.

-UC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+University of the Cumberlands is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).